19 Notable alumni of

 -

 Nadine Morano is a French politician of the Republicans who has been serving as Member of the European Parliament since 2014.
-She previously was a member of the National Assembly and a minister.
+She was previously a member of the National Assembly, and a minister under François Fillon.

 -